goadesign/clue/instrument/README.md

 The `HTTP` function creates the following metrics on the given `meter`:

-* `http.request.count`: Counter of requests.
+* `http.request.count`: Total requests count.
-* `http.4xxresponse.count`: Counter of 4xx responses.
+* `http.4xxresponse.count`: 4xx responses count.
-* `http.5xxresponse.count`: Counter of 5xx responses.
+* `http.5xxresponse.count`: 5xx responses count.
-* `http.request.duration.ms`: Histogram of HTTP request durations with buckets defined in milliseconds.
+* `http.request.ms`: Histogram of HTTP request durations with buckets defined in milliseconds.
-* `http.request.size.bytes`: Histogram of HTTP request sizes with buckets defined in bytes.
+* `http.request.bytes`: Histogram of HTTP request sizes with buckets defined in bytes.
-* `http.response.size.bytes`: Histogram of HTTP response sizes with buckets defined in bytes.
+* `http.response.bytes`: Histogram of HTTP response sizes with buckets defined in bytes.

 The histogram buckets can be specified using the `WithRequestDurationBuckets`, `WithRequestSizeBuckets` and `WithResponseSizeBuckets` functions.
 The default